Complexity of Linear Subsequences of $k$-Automatic Sequences

 We only need to do the addition while reading the input and keep track of the carry ($0$ or $1$) by $2$ states.
 The automaton for addition in msd-format is $M=(Q, \Sigma_k, \delta, q_0, A)$ where

 Similarly, the automaton for addition in lsd-format is $M=(Q, \Sigma_k, \delta, q_0, A)$ where

 Correctness is left to the reader. \end{proof}

-Now we consider what happens when we specify one summand. \begin{theorem} Let $c \geq 1$ be a fixed integer constant.
+Now we consider what happens when we specify one summand to be a fixed constant. \begin{theorem} Let $c \geq 1$ be a fixed integer constant.
 For both lsd- and msd-first input, there exists an automaton with $O(\log_k c)$ states accepting $x \times y$ where $[x]_k + c = [y]_k$. \end{theorem}

 \begin{proof} We first design the automaton $M_c$ accepting $[x]_k + c = [y]_k$ for msd-first input.
 The automaton for the special case of base $2$ can be created using the construction provided by Wolper and Boigelot \cite{wolper_construction_2000}, which is similar to what we do here.